jingxiangmo/McGill-Projects/README.md

 # McGill Projects Manifesto

-McGill Projects is a community dedicated to bringing together developers, designers, and engineers to build functional, impactful projects.
+***We founded this community on the vision of building a place for developers, designers, and engineers to connect and build cool projects with cool people.***

-They say that you are the average of the five people you spend the most time with.
-Environment matters.
-We seek to build an environment based on *meaning*, with people working on things that *matter*.
+You are the average of the five people you spend the most time with, so the social environment matters.
+We want to build an place for people working on the world's biggest problems.
 It doesn't have to be a non-profit charity.
-It's beyond making profit.
+It's beyond making profits.
 We aim to create gifts for the world: make beautiful art, write beautiful software, and build beautiful products for ourselves and our friends.
-We are not be intimidated by the difficulty of the problems.
-We're playing long-term games with long-term teammates. **Learn, build, and share.**
+We are not intimidated by the difficulty of the problems.
+We're playing long-term games with long-term people. **Learn, build, and share.**